jiachens/AutoBrowsing/README.md

 Usage:

 1. Install the AutoBrowsing Test APK in your phone.
-2. bahs automator.sh 10 (10 stands for loop times).
+2. bash automator.sh 10 (10 stands for loop times).